California Association of Local Behavioral Health Boards & Commissions

 Using Collaborative Court Case Processing to Help People with Behavioral Health Needs Q&A Former Chief Justice Paula M. Carey, Council of State Governments

-cALBHB/C supports the work of california's 59 local mental/ behavioral health boards and commissions by providing resources, training, and opportunities for communication and statewide advocacy.
+The california association of local behavioral* health boards & commissions (cALBHB/C) supports the work of california's 59 local behavioral health boards and commissions by providing resources, training, Technical Assistance.

-Local boards are responsible for reviewing community mental health needs, services, facilities and special problems, and serve in an advisory capacity to local governing bodies and local mental/behavioral health directors per CA Welfare and Institutions Code 5604.2.
+Local boards are responsible** for reviewing public behavioral health needs, services, facilities and special problems, and serve in an advisory capacity to local governing bodies and local behavioral health directors.

 Donations are welcome.
 CALBHB/C is a nonprofit organization.